Last Updated on January 22, 2023

 Crusader’s Mantle, 3rd, Evocation; Paladin, Cleric (War Domain)

-You radiate holy power, causing all non hostile creatures within 30ft of you to to inflict an extra 1d4 radiant damage whenever they hit with a weapon attack.
+You radiate holy power, causing all non-hostile creatures within 30 feet of you to inflict an extra 1d4 radiant damage whenever they hit with a weapon attack.

 Dawn, 5th, Evocation; Cleric, Wizard